-An easy recipe for Homemade Bone Broth lets you control ingredients you use to make a flavorful broth to use as a base for soup, pasta sauces, and other recipes.
+An easy recipe for Homemade Bone Broth lets you control the ingredients you use to make a flavorful broth.
+Perfect to use as a base for soup, pasta sauces, and other recipes.
 Made with simple ingredients and a slow cooker.

 Making homemade bone broth is easier than it sounds.
-The extra effort will give your recipes enhanced flavor and make the little extra effort so worth it!
+The extra effort will give your recipes enhanced flavor and make it so worth it!
 Simple bone broth in the slow cooker is even better.

 Bone broth is also beneficial if you are feeling under the weather.
 When I am not feeling well I will heat a cup on the stove and sip it.
 It's easier and quicker than making chicken noodle soup and very comforting.

 If you have sore joints from too much exercise, make sure and have a cup or two daily.
 It may help ease those aches and pains.